For more information on many of these terms see http://www.pcwebopedia.com/

 Deep linking - a hyperlink on a Web page that links to a page other than the sites’ home page.
 In most Web sites a home page is the top page in the hierarchy of pages.
 Home pages are often the information just beyond the two forward slashes of an URL to the next forward slash.
 Any characters beyond that link to other pages on the site are called deep links.

 Default - the setting, value or procedure that a program or device will automatically assume unless specifically given other instructions.
 Margin settings in a word processor and width of columns in a spreadsheet are but one of many instances.
+There is a default, but the settings can be changed either in a single case, or the new setting can often be made the default.

 Default drive - the disk drive that the computer will save files to or read files from unless given other instructions.